 Every crash cart should include an emergency portable suction device.
 It’s just as important to patient safety as a defibrillator.
-If a coding patient requires his airway to be cleared and is away from his bedside in-wall suction, it’s almost ridiculous to think you could transport him down the hall or around the corner to the closest in-wall suction.
+If a coding patient needs their airway cleared and is away from bedside in-wall suction, you can’t transport them down the hall or around the corner to the closest in-wall suction.
 Instead of taking the patient to a suction port, you should bring the suction to the patient.
-An emergency medical suction device mounts easily to the side of the crash cart and can be plugged in right along with defibrillator so you always have suction at hand.
+An emergency medical suction device mounts easily to the side of the crash cart and can be plugged in right along with the defibrillator, so you always have suction at hand.

 3. In the ICU

-In 2012, during superstorm Sandy, New York City utilities company ConEd shut off the electricity and New York University Langone Medical Center’s auxiliary generator failed to start.
-The hospital scrambled to stabilize 215 patients--including many from intensive care units--in order to transport them to other facilities.
+During superstorm Sandy in 2012, New York City utilities company ConEd shut off the electricity, and New York University Langone Medical Center’s auxiliary generator failed to start.
+The hospital scrambled to stabilize 215 patients--including many from intensive care units--so they could be transported to other facilities.

 Any ICU nurse understands how vital suction is to patient care.
-While we all like to believe we can rely on our facility’s backup generator to kick in if the power goes off, equipping intensive care floors with portable medical suction machines would help to minimize the risk of aspiration if the generator failed during a power outage.
+While we all like to believe we can rely on our facility’s backup generator to kick in if the power goes off, equipping intensive care floors with portable medical suction machines minimizes the risk of aspiration if the generator fails during a power outage.

-What do you do when a visitor collapses?
-If you’re lucky, the episode is a result of nothing more than low blood sugar and you’re able to get the visitor on her way.
+What do you do when a visitor collapses in the waiting room?
+If you’re lucky, the episode is a result of nothing more than low blood sugar, and you’re able to get them on their way.
 But occasionally, a non-patient goes down due to a serious medical condition.
-In that situation, a portable suction device can play a key role in stabilizing the visitor until she can be transported to the ER for an evaluation.
+In that situation, a portable suction device can play a key role in stabilizing the visitor until they can be transported to the ER for an evaluation.

 5. Patient Surge Areas

-Have you seen an emergency occur outside a patient room, where in-wall suction wasn’t available?
+Have you seen an emergency occur outside a patient room where in-wall suction wasn’t available?
+What was your solution?
 Tell us in the comments.